Exidex/qmk_firmware/keyboards/beekeeb/piantor_pro/readme.md

 CTRL + DELETE, CTRL + ENTER and CTRL + SPACE are all possible to press.
 But CTRL + DELETE and CTRL + ENTER in my setup are usually pressed multiple times and CTRL + SPACE is not.
-So I chose to place SPACE key near the mod key, because pressing it requires raising the thumb from the MOD layer key which is not true for the other side of keyboard where DELETE and ENTER keys are.
+So I chose to place SPACE key near the MOD layer key, because pressing it requires raising the thumb from the MOD layer key which is not true for the other side of keyboard where DELETE and ENTER keys are.

 Most FN keys are located under the same number keys from symbol layer.

 ## Notable usage examples

+Note: all examples here assume modifier keys on left side are used.
+Also, all examples (except the last one) are pressed using one hand

 ### CTRL + V
 Note: MOD can be released at any step.